In this article

 With this data, you know your total current and long-term assets as well as debt and liabilities.
 You can add your current and long-term assets together to determine your total assets.
 You can also add your current and long-term liabilities together to determine your total liabilities.

-Use a balance sheet template and the data you’ve collected to build out your balance sheet.
+Use a balance sheet template or accounting software to build out your financial statement with the data you’ve collected.
 If you’ve organized your asset and liability totals properly, this should be as easy as copying and pasting the data from one document to another.

-Once you’ve ported all data over to your new balance sheet, it’s time to print out and review your balance sheet report.
-From here, you can use the data to further assess and improve your startup’s financial position, evaluate performance, and manage cash flow.
+Once you’ve ported all data over to your opening balance sheet, it’s time to print out and review your balance sheet report.
+From here, you can analyze your startup’s financial position, optimize operations, and strengthen your pitch deck.

 Take action and drive financial success for your startup

-As you build your balance sheet, you’ll begin to dive deep into your company’s financial data.
+As you build your startup balance sheet, you’ll begin to dive deep into your company’s financial reporting.
 This will show you what you’re doing right and help you spot opportunities for improvement.
-Moreover, if you’re interested in attracting investors, you’ll likely need a balance sheet at your fingertips.
+Moreover, if you’re interested in attracting investors, you’ll likely need a current and projected balance sheet at your fingertips.